firmata/protocol/stepper-legacy.md

-Stepper Motor 1.0
+Stepper Motor
 ===

-*Note: Version 1.0 will be deprectated once [version 2.0](https://github.com/firmata/protocol/blob/master/stepper-2.0.md) has been implemented in ConfigurableFirmata.*
+*Note: This legacy version is no longer supported not recommended for new implementations.
+Use the new, more full-featured [AccelStepper version](https://github.com/firmata/protocol/blob/master/accelStepperFirmata.md) instead.*

 Provides support for 4 wire and 2 wire stepper motor drivers (H-bridge, darlington array, etc) as well as step + direction drivers such as the [EasyDriver](http://www.schmalzhaus.com/EasyDriver/).
 Current implementation supports 6 stepper motors at the same time (#[0-5]).